xuanP/segmentation/README.txt

 	IEEE TRANSACTIONS ON IMAGE PROCESSING, VOL. 19, NO. 12, DECEMBER 2010

 * Attention that logTransformation.m is not useful until now because I found when using it, the segmentation is even worse
 * easy_seg.m is the main file to run, others are just functions.
 Easy_seg.m can do basic segmentation now.
+But the drlse.m is still under modifying so it's not uploaded now.